In 2009 the National Health Board identified trauma as a priority area for improvement.

 The review found:

-• Patient care was highly vulnerable to time-critical clinical response and decision-making, as well as system failure.
+• Patient care was highly vulnerable to time-critical clinical response and decision-making, as well as to any failures across the disjointed continuum of trauma care.

 • Mortality (approximately 20 percent) and morbidity could have been avoided in many circumstances